 An employee may file a private lawsuit for back pay and an equal amount as liquidated damages, plus attorney’s fees and court costs.
 An employee may not bring a lawsuit if he or she has been paid back wages under the supervision of the Wage-Hour Division or if the Secretary of Labor has already filed suit to recover the wages.

 The Secretary of Labor may obtain an injunction to restrain any person from violating the FLSA, including the unlawful withholding of proper minimum wage and overtime pay.

 Your state law may have different methods for recovery of unpaid wages, and different remedies to be awarded to those who succeed in proving a violation.
 For further information, please contact the agency in your state which handles wage and hour/labor standards violations, listed on our site’s state government agencies page.

-To file a complaint for unpaid wages under the FLSA, you may either go to the Wage-Hour Division of DOL, which may pursue a complaint on your behalf, or file your own lawsuit in court (which may require you to hire an attorney).
+To file a complaint for unpaid wages under the Fair Labor Standards Act, you may either go to the Wage-Hour Division of Department of Labor, which may pursue a complaint on your behalf or file your own lawsuit in court (which may require you to hire an attorney).